Kcstills17/Launch-School-101-Lesson1/RB109/Mock_WA.md

 on line 1 local variable `a` is initialized and assigned to string object value `'Bob`.
 On lines 3-5 a block is invoked.
 On line 3 the `#times` method is invoked upon the integer object value `5`.
 An index based integer representing the iterations within the block is passed into the block and assigned to local block variable `x`.
 On line
-4 `a` is reassigned to the string object value `'Bill`. the block returns `5` as the `#times` method will always return the calling object.
+4 `a` is reassigned to the string object value `'Bill`.
+The return value is  `5` as the `#times` method will always return the calling object.
 On line 7 the `#p` method is invoked upon  the object that  `a` references. this will output `'Bill'` and return `'Bill'`.
-This because the `#p` method always returns the calling object and the object that `a` references was reassigned within the scope of the block.
+This because the `#p` method always returns the calling object and the object that `a`references was reassigned within the scope of the block.

 This demonstrates local variable scoping.
 The reason when the object that `a` references  shows a different output is only because of the rules of block scoping here. `a` is initialized in an outer scope which then gives the block access to reach it and then reassign the value of `a`.